lostjared/CppExamples/README.md

 # Example07 - How to create a Stop Watch timer

 This shows how you can create a template for a stop watch to time how long parts of your code take to execute

+# Example08 - How to Cross Compile Example07

+This shows how you can cross compile with arm-gnueabihf for Raspberry Pi

+# Example09 - Part 1 How to use libacidcam in your own projects

+Requires  autoconf, automake, libtool, OpenCV

+# Example09 - Part 2 How to compile libacidcam / example program on Linux

+Requires autoconf, automake, libtool, libopencv-dev